How to Get Help From a Career Counselor

-Once you have determined that the person from whom you are seeking advice has the proper credentials, you must then find out if he or she is "right" for you.
-Is this individual knowledgeable about your particular field, and do you feel comfortable talking to him or her?
+Once you have determined that the person from whom you are seeking advice has the proper credentials, you must then find out if they are "right" for you.
+Is this individual knowledgeable about your particular field, and do you feel comfortable talking to them?

-Is this person promising only what he or she can deliver?
+Is this person promising only what they can deliver?
 A career development professional can't guarantee you success.
 No one can.
 A brief interview with the career development professional is well worth your time and should be worth theirs.

 Career Development Facilitators